hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_with_a_single_line_drawing_of_a_drone_ag_53450a5f-8ac0-44eb-9516-58b5fe0bb181-0_1.content.md

 ## Wallpaper

-As you browse our website, you'll notice a striking wallpaper featuring a single line drawing of a drone against a background of geometric shapes in complementary colors.
+As you browse our website, you'll notice a striking wallpaper featuring a single line drawing of a drone against a background of geometric shapes in Com<wbr>ple<wbr>men<wbr>ta<wbr>ry colors.
 This wallpaper perfectly captures the essence of our business - modern, sleek, and innovative.

 ## Our Services